nrjdalal/zshify/README.md

 ## Why Zshify?

 Aren't you tired of your default Zsh prompt looking like this?
+Cluttered, ugly and slow?

 > dogefather@Dogeminers-Mac-mini ~ %